-Use of motorized boats, other than personal watercraft, would be allowed in the Neches River and Pine Island Bayou from Highway 326 to the confluence with the Neches River including Cook's and Scatterman Lakes.
+Use of motorized boats, other than personal watercraft, would be allowed in the Neches River and Little Pine Island - Pine Island Bayou Corridor unit from Highway 326 to the confluence with the Neches River including Cook's and Scatterman Lakes.
 Impacts on wetlands from motorboat use would include decrease in water quality from resuspension of sediments and the introduction of additional petrochemicals into the immediate environment.
 Impacts on wetlands from such activities would likely be long-term, negligible to minor, and adverse.
 Houseboats would still be allowed in the preserve, but would be subject to regulations.
 Houseboats meeting regulatory standards could still discharge some pollutants, which would have negligible to minor, long-term, adverse impacts on wetlands.